PureseqTM/PureseqTM_Dataset/Train_and_Test_result/README.md

    164_validate_list  -> the data for validating our method during training
 ```

-To transfer 9-state from PDBTM to 2-state TM topology label, run the below command:
+To transfer from 9-state PDBTM label to 2-state TM topology label, run the below command:
 ```
    ../util/pdbtm2binary.py 'input_pdbtm' > 'output_topology'
 ```